 You cannot use disptick anymore since it interferes with the flipped crownwheel.
-Use a rubber cover such as a chair leg plug and a hose clamp to securely close off the dipstick tube.
+We supply a hi-temp silicon cover and hose clamp to securely close off the dipstick tube.
 For a great finished look, use a -12 hex hose finisher :

-You can choose to drain the entire 3.7 litres of transmission oil every time you want to check the levels, or simply drill all the way through this hole/boss already cast into the case (circled in orange).
+You can choose to drain the entire 4 litres of transmission oil every time you want to check the levels, or simply drill all the way through this hole/boss already cast into the case (circled in red).
 Simply fit with the correct size bolt and you can check the correct transmission oil level by undoing this bolt when in the vehicle.

 My transmission has different CV's / Stub axles